codebuddies/frontend/README.md

 + [Node](https://github.com/codebuddies/node-concept)
 + [Go](https://github.com/codebuddies/go-concept)

+## Contribution instructions
+1. Fork this repo.
+2. Find an issue and leave a comment if you're interested in it.
+3. Run `npm install` and `npm start`

+We have a "fake" API set up in the db.json file, which our React components pull from.

 ## Design
 View proof of concept designs over at [Figma](https://www.figma.com/file/wXMeX9xgYTcVKNJ1XT9ZQ5/cbv3poc?node-id=0%3A1).
 Note that the design are only meant to serve as a guide and the output does not need to be pixel perfect based on the designs linked here.
 Instead, use [Material-UI](https://material-ui.com/) components as a starting point and extend as needed.